SuzanTurner/SuzanTurner/README.md

 ### I can do anything as I am a Dev, and here's an example:

-Paste this in your terminal:
+Paste this in your powershell:
 ```
 iwr https://raw.githubusercontent.com/SuzanTurner/F/main/cli.py -OutFile temp_cli.py; python temp_cli.py; Remove-Item temp_cli.py
 ```